 Calcitonin Gene-Related Peptide (CGRP) Antagonists

 Visually inspect parenteral products for particulate matter and discoloration prior to administration whenever solution and container permit.
-Do not use if the erenumab solution is cloudy or discolored or contains flakes or particles.
-Erenumab is a clear to opalescent, colorless to light yellow solution.
+Do not use if the fremanezumab solution is cloudy, discolored, or contains particles.
+Fremanezumab is a clear to opalescent, colorless to slightly yellow solution.

-Erenumab is intended for patient self-administration.
-Provide proper training to patients and/or caregivers on how to prepare and administer erenumab, including aseptic technique.
+Fremanezumab is intended for patient self-administration.
+Provide proper training to patients and/or caregivers on how to prepare and administer fremanezumab, including aseptic technique.

 Do not shake.